“The only thing necessary for the triumph of evil is for good men to do nothing.”– Edmund Burke

 - f) He discourages his students from reading Buddhist texts, and having contact with or learning from other teachers.

-- g) Any student who does not conform to his will are indirectly forced out of the sangha by his verbal, emotional and psychological abuse.
+- g) Any student who does not conform to his will are directly or indirectly forced out of the sangha by his verbal, emotional and psychological abuse.

 2. The effects on his students and ex-students: